Yuki2718/adblock/README.md

 - rarely seen plugins such that used by less than 100 sites according to themesinfo.com or plugins used only on specific websites
 - CSS-only plugins

-1: It doesn't make sense if the site was fully compromised, but is some other cases may protect you from malwarized plugins and some vulnerabilities.
+<sub>1: It doesn't make sense if the site was fully compromised, but is some other cases may protect you from malwarized plugins and some vulnerabilities.</sub>

-2: Unnecessary network rules if you use medium mode and tons of cosmetic rules; cosmetic rule has no security, privacy, or performance value.
+<sub>2: Unnecessary network rules if you use medium mode and tons of cosmetic rules; cosmetic rule has no security, privacy, or performance value.</sub>
 </details>

 <details>